awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 1. Choose **Create virtual interface**\.

 1. Download the router configuration for your device\.
-For more information, see [Downloading the Router Configuration File](#vif-router-config)\.
+For more information, see [Downloading the router configuration file](#vif-router-config)\.

 **To create a public virtual interface using the command line or API**
 + [create\-public\-virtual\-interface](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-public-virtual-interface.html) \(AWS CLI\)
 + [CreatePublicVirtualInterface](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_CreatePublicVirtualInterface.html) \(AWS Direct Connect API\)

-## Creating a Private Virtual Interface<a name="create-private-vif"></a>
+## Creating a private virtual interface<a name="create-private-vif"></a>

 You can provision a private virtual interface to a virtual private gateway in the same Region as your AWS Direct Connect connection\.
-For more information about provisioning a private virtual interface to an AWS Direct Connect gateway, see [Working with Direct Connect Gateways](direct-connect-gateways.md)\.
+For more information about provisioning a private virtual interface to an AWS Direct Connect gateway, see [Working with Direct Connect gateways](direct-connect-gateways.md)\.

 If you use the VPC wizard to create a VPC, route propagation is automatically enabled for you\.
 With route propagation, routes are automatically populated to the route tables in your VPC\.
 If you choose, you can disable route propagation\.
 For more information, see [Enable Route Propagation in Your Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/SetUpVPNConnections.html#vpn-configure-routing) in the *Amazon VPC User Guide*\.

+The maximum transmission unit \(MTU\) of a network connection is the size, in bytes, of the largest permissible packet that can be passed over the connection\.
+The MTU of a virtual private interface can be either 1500 or 9001 \(jumbo frames\)\.
+The MTU of a transit virtual interface can be either 1500 or 8500 \(jumbo frames\)\.
+You can specify the MTU when you create the interface or update it after you create it\.
+Setting the MTU of a virtual interface to 8500 \(jumbo frames\) or 9001 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
+Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
+To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find **Jumbo Frame Capable** on the **Summary** tab\.

 **To provision a private virtual interface to a VPC**